episode6/mockspresso/README.md

 public void testGenericCoffeeMaker() {
     GenericCoffeeMaker<FilterType> injectableGeneric = new GenericCoffeeMaker<>();

-    // for classes with injectable generic typeVariables mockspresso.inject(injectableGeneric, new TypeToken<GenericCoffeeMaker<FilterType>>() {});
+    // include the TypeToken for classes with injectable generic typeVariables mockspresso.inject(injectableGeneric, new TypeToken<GenericCoffeeMaker<FilterType>>() {});
 }
 ```